March 24, 2026, 6:47 pm | Read time: 4 minutes

 Video game adaptations have been all the rage in Hollywood for several years.
-Now, a Netflix series based on “Minecraft” is the next project in the works.
+A Netflix series based on “Minecraft” is now the next project of this kind in the works.

-When “Minecraft” hit the market, its massive success was not anticipated.
+When “Minecraft” was released, its massive success was not anticipated.
 However, it didn’t take long for the so-called sandbox game with building blocks to gain significant momentum.
 Today, it is the best-selling video game of all time with 300 million units sold to date.
-Now it’s time for the brand to conquer other areas of the entertainment industry–and to this end, following a highly successful movie, a Netflix series based on “Minecraft” is in the works.
+Now it’s time for the brand to conquer other areas of the entertainment industry—and to this end, following a highly successful movie, a Netflix series based on “Minecraft” is in the planning stages.

 Overview